Oct 1, 2020

 What You Need To Know About Rental Car Insurance

-Do you have rental car insurance in your auto policy or should you buy it from the rental company?
+Do you have rental protection in your auto policy, or should you buy it from the company?
+Is it a requirement?

 What Is Rental Car Insurance?

 Insurance for rental cars refers to one of two things :

 - The type you buy from the rental agency.